The Secret of Chimneys: Plot summary

 When they meet up in Bulawayo, Anthony Cade agrees to take on two jobs for his friend James McGrath.
-Anthony heads for London to deliver the draft of a memoir to a publisher, and to return letters to the woman who wrote them.
+Anthony heads for London to deliver the draft of a memoir to a publisher, who has pledged to pay £1000 if it is delivered by a certain date; and to return a packet of compromising letters to the woman who wrote them.
 In England, politician George Lomax persuades Lord Caterham to host a house party at Chimneys.
 George's cousin Virginia Revel is invited, as is Hiram Fish, a collector of first edition books, along with the principals in a political scheme to restore the monarchy in Herzoslovakia – while assuring that newly discovered oil there will be handled by a British syndicate.

-On Cade's first night in London, the letters are stolen from his hotel room by his waiter.
-The publisher sends Mr Holmes to pick up the memoirs.
-These were written by the late Count Stylptitch of Herzoslovakia; now that oil has been discovered, the nation is in turmoil between republicans and royalists.
+On Cade's first day in London, he is approached by two Herzoslovakian men who try to acquire the manuscript.
+The first, a Count supporting the Royalist faction, tries to buy the manuscript, offering to outbid the publisher, to suppress any embarrassing information it might contain; Cade politely but firmly refuses.
+The second, a member of a violent revolutionary group, demands Cade hand it over at gunpoint; Cade disarms the man and sends him away.
+Later that night, Cade discovers his waiter sneaking into his hotel room; the waiter escapes with the packet of letters.
+The publisher calls Cade the next day, telling him that their employee Mr Holmes will arrive to pick up the memoir.
+This was written by the late Count Stylptitch of Herzoslovakia; now that oil has been discovered, the nation is in turmoil between republicans and royalists.
 On advice, Cade puts a dummy package in the hotel safe.

-The thief brings one letter to Virginia Revel at her home, as it is her name in the signature of each letter.
-Unaware she did not write the letters, he wants to blackmail her.
-On a whim, she pays, and promises more money the next day.
-When she arrives home the next day, she finds him murdered in her house, and Anthony Cade on her door step.
-Cade arranges to have the body discovered elsewhere by the police, to avoid a scandal and allow Virginia to proceed to Chimneys.
+The thief brings one letter to Virginia Revel at her home, as it is her name signed to each letter.
+Unaware she did not write the letters, and that her husband is dead, he attempts to blackmail her.
+On a whim, she pays some money, and promises more the next day.
+When she arrives home the next day, she finds him shot dead in her house, and Anthony Cade on her door step.
+Cade removes the body, dumping it along a road in the country and hiding the gun up a tree, to avoid a scandal and allow Virginia to proceed to Chimneys.

-At Chimneys, Prince Michael, presumed heir to the long-empty throne of Herzoslovakia, is killed the night of his arrival.
+At Chimneys, Prince Michael, presumed heir to the vacant throne of Herzoslovakia, is killed the night of his arrival.
 Cade was at Chimneys that same evening, leaving footprints outdoors but not indoors.
 He boldly introduces himself to Superintendent Battle, explaining the story of the memoirs, and persuading Battle of his innocence in the murder.
-After seeing that the dead prince had posed as Mr Holmes, Cade pursues his own ideas in finding the murderer, while Battle leads the main investigation.
+After seeing that the dead prince is the same man as "Mr Holmes", Cade pursues his own ideas in finding the murderer, while Battle leads the main investigation.
 The next heir to the throne, Nicholas, cousin to Michael, was raising money on his expectations in America.
 Cade checks out the governess, a recent addition to the household; he travels to France to speak with her prior employer.